shayakbanerjee/BLEHardwareTester/README.md

 An example app has been put together here (see `ProtectoTestActivity`).
 It extends the `DeviceTestActivity` class (defined in the library) to define 2 sample tests:
 1. Did a buzzer on the device beep when the command was sent?
 1. Was the battery level obtainable from the BLE device, and was the value between 0 - 100?

+## Supported Android Versions
+The code has been tested to work on Android version 4.4 (Kit Kat).
+It does not work on Android 4.3, and has not been tested on higher versions.